 Enter in a date in the Event Date/Time section.
 Use the calendar to choose a date, or enter a date manually using the mm/dd/yyyy format (e.g. 10/28/2017).
 Choose a start and end time designating AM and PM.

-If you set a Registration Close Date and time, anyone who clicks the registration link from that time onward will receive the message highlighted below:
+If you set a Registration Close Date and Time, anyone who clicks the registration link from that time onward will receive the same message as above.

 System users can still process registrations before the open time or after the close time.

 If no registration close date/time is set, online event registration will close automatically at the specified end time or, if no end time is specified, at 12:00am on the End Date.